Swede, also called rutabaga when its flesh is yellow, is an ancient heirloom vegetable.

 Learn more about swede

-Swede are said to have therapeutic benefits, among which that they are diuretic and help the digestive tract to “cleanse” itself.
+Swede are said to have several therapeutic benefits.
+Chief among is the fact that they are great diuretics and help the digestive tract to “cleanse” itself.

-Swedes are most often eaten cooked instead of raw, either mashed, baked with cheese, and even fried much like potatoes to give… swedish fries!
+Swede is most often eaten cooked instead of raw.
+Try it out either mashed, baked with cheese, and even fried much like potatoes to give… swedish fries!

 You can combine them in meals with other winter vegetables such as turnips or carrots.
 They can also be tasty extenders for typical winter dishes, like soup broth.

 It is often easier to peel swedes with a sharp knife rather than the usual vegetable peeler.
 The thick flesh makes this difficult, so take care.

 Smart tip about swede